keephq/keep/docs/docs/state.md

 sidebar_position: 6
 ---

+# State

 ## Intro
-Keep support state to support throttling mechanism's and track alerts over time.
+Keep has a state manager so it can support throttling mechanism's as well as track alerts over time.

-It currently do so by holding the state using a `keepstate.json` file, which can be overrided by `KEEP_STATE_FILE` environment variable.
+It's currently doing so by simply holding the state using a `keepstate.json` file, which can be overrided by `KEEP_STATE_FILE` environment variable.

-## How to use
+## Example
-The current usage of Keep's state mechanism is [throttling](docs/../throttles/what-is-throttle.md).
-Keep handles it for you behind the scenes so you can use it without doing any modifications.
+One of the usages for Keep's state mechanism is throttling, see [One Until Resolved](docs/../throttles/one-until-resolved.md).
+Keep handles it for you behind the scenes so you can use it without doing any further modifications.

+## Serverless
 If you are running Keep on production, you should host the `keepstate.json` file on persistance storage and mount it to your serverless environment.
 Feel free to create an issue if you need solution for your preferred deployment architecture.

 ## Keep state structure